 The approach of conducting options analyses based on complexity, rather than cost materiality, does not align with the original QCA recommendation.
-Whilst reasonable in logic, the specific considerations guiding the implementation of options analysis are not measurable.
+While reasonable in logic, the specific considerations guiding the decision to implement options analysis are not measurable.
 For instance, there is no quantifiable measure to gauge whether a 'significant' change in technology has occurred.
 This approach has the potential to lead to inconsistent completion of options analysis, as compared to the recommended materiality threshold.